iOS & Android · Case Study

 Live check-in with GPS

-Device location captured at meeting start only, with accuracy tuning and anti-spoofing checks.
+Device location is captured at the start of the meeting only, with accuracy tuning and anti-spoofing checks.
+The participant is never tracked outside the session, which keeps the verification honest while respecting privacy.

 Recurring schedules